A few notes on the scientific literature:

 - If you’re reading an older paper, are there more recent follow-up papers (either by the original paper’s authors or other scholars) in which the key finding is replicated and then built upon?
 My favorite example (and the basis of my own first experimental paper) is Greene JD, et al, “An fMRI investigation of emotional engagement in moral judgment.”
 It turns out that Greene’s title and interpretation are wrong (he found that a particular type of moral reasoning activates the default-mode network, which isn’t particularly connected to emotional engagement), but the association of DMN activation with this type of moral reasoning has been very widely replicated in all sorts of follow-up studies.

 - If you’re reading a newer paper, one thing that many scientists don’t understand well is prior probability (see Ioannidis)–that is, even before doing some experiment, how likely is that study’s hypothesis to be true given what we previously knew about the topic?
 For instance, do we have reliable evidence regarding related “in the neighborhood” hypotheses or constructs?
 Is there a plausible mechanism linking the predictor and outcome that coheres with other things we know about the system under study?
 Can we be confident that the predictor and outcome can be measured reliably, or should we expect lots of random (noise) variation in measurements?
+(If the latter, then measurable effects will be small and large samples are needed.)
 Are the reasonably expected effect sizes large in relationship to the expected measurement error (e.g., brain structural differences between patients with dementia and controls) or very small or particularly subtle (e.g., interaction effects among two unvalidated measures in a study of individual differences within a relatively homogenous sample of healthy subjects)?
-Even if a paper shows that A is related to B with a very small p value, if that finding isn’t connected to any prior knowledge we have about A and B, or if there isn’t some plausible mechanism linking A and B, or if A and/or B are assessed using measures that are noisy compared to the effect size, the finding is probably false.
+Even if a paper shows that A is related to B with a very small p value, if that finding isn’t connected to any prior knowledge we have about A and B, or if there isn’t some plausible mechanism linking A and B, or if A and/or B are assessed using measures that are noisy compared to the effect size but the samples are small, the finding is probably false.

 - Here are some other rough and imprecise factors to consider when evaluating a study: First, while preregistration isn’t a guarantee (and some papers reporting preregistered studies don’t actually follow the protocol described in the preregistration), it does protect against some major sources of false positives and is a positive indicator that the authors are concerned about reliability.
 Same goes for authors who share their data, which is increasingly expected by good journals.
 Finally, impact factors and other measures of journals’ reputations are flawed, but can be helpful to think about, particularly if you’re not yet confident in your own assessment of scientific quality and reliability.
 Very high impact factors do not by themselves indicate reliability (and papers in the “highest impact” journals may actually be less likely to replicate…), but very low impact factor journals may be “predatory journals” or in other ways unconcerned with scientific best practices.